Global route / Africa

 Table Mountain frequently wears its famous tablecloth cloud, but the mountain itself remains visible above the cloud cap.
 Karoo visibility on the left is usually excellent year-round.

-What is the best side of plane for Johannesburg to Cape Town?
+What is the best side for Johannesburg to Cape Town?